Planning is key when it comes to winter grazing

 Free advice on best practice winter grazing

-Free advice on best practice winter grazing is available from Environment Canterbury our winter grazing page on Canterburywater.farm.
-Call Customer Services on 0800 324 636 and they will put you in touch with one of our land management advisors.
+Our Farmers' Hub has the latest advice on winter grazing.
+Call Customer Services on 0800 324 636 and they will put you in touch with one of our land management advisors for more information.